solana-developers/professional-education/README.md

 You can also [contact Mike MacCana](mailto:mike.maccana@solana.org) for help.

 > [!NOTE]
-> If you want to learn Solana, not run a training event, follow [@solana_devs on X](https://x.com/solana_devs), and we'll let you know when the next course is running in a city near you or on Zoom!
+> If you want to attend a training event and learn Solana (rather than run a training event yourself), follow [@solana_devs on X](https://x.com/solana_devs), and we'll let you know when the next course is running in a city near you or on Zoom!

 ## Training Offering